ToaToes/AndroidDev---Kotlin/Memory Leak and Management.md

 or might just start again with the 'state', it might be not seamless.
 (Like Game been killed in background)

 ## Memory Leak<br>
+https://medium.com/@skaran5672011/memory-leakage-and-best-practices-to-avoid-memory-leakage-in-android-a8a268344cf2

-1. static view or reference might cause leak -> use ViewModel or SavedInstanceState instead https://medium.com/@skaran5672011/memory-leakage-and-best-practices-to-avoid-memory-leakage-in-android-a8a268344cf2
+1. static view or reference might cause leak -> use ViewModel or SavedInstanceState instead companion object (which is good for dependency injection and test) VS. static instance -> Static view or reference

+if want to use companion object, use weak reference or to clear it later<br/>
+Dagger or Hilt.
+These frameworks help manage dependencies in a way that minimizes the risk of memory leaks.

-2. Handler but not custom to weak reference -> strong reference will cause memory leak Create an Activity that uses a Handler to perform a delayed operation,
+2. Handler but not custom to weak reference -> strong reference will cause memory leak Create an Activity that uses a Handler to perform a delayed operation, _Delayed Toast Message_
-### Delayed Toast Message
 Let's say you want to display a message 2 seconds after a button is clicked.
 Here’s how you can implement it using a Handler.

 have to use handler.removeCallbacksAndMessages(null) in onDestroy() to clean up reference, <br/>